 this remarkable place well below sea level.
 In its heyday in the early 20th century, the dock could hold 21 million gallons of water.
 Today it is Belfast's outstanding relic of Titanic's legacy and strikingly represents the ship's physical footprint.
 Built by 500 men over a period of seven years, it was the beating heart of the shipyard's operation during the construction of the great White Star Liners—Britannic, Olympic, and RMS Titanic.
-But it was a tight squeeze because the Titanic barely fitted in.
+But it was a tight squeeze; the Titanic barely fitted in.
 The original steel-casing gate (now showing some signs of rust) that enclosed the dock and kept ships watertight weighs a staggering 1,000 tons.
-To access the dock and pump-house you must join one of Colin Cobb's fascinating, fact-filled walks that help visitors—through visual aids of the Titanic—imagine, relive, and reflect on both a singular marvel of engineering and the importance of shipbuilding in Belfast's heritage.
-Hot snacks and sandwiches are available in the pump-house café and visitor center (open March–October, daily 10–6), where you can buy Titanic postcards and other souvenirs, including a deck-plan poster.
-Taking Metro Bus No. 26, 26b, or 26c from City Hall is the easiest way to get to the Dock and Pump-House; you can take a train to the new Titanic Quarter halt or opt for a 20-minute walk from Belfast city center to Queen's Road (home to the Odyssey Arena and W5 science center).
+The best way of accessing the dock and pump-house is to join one of Colin Cobb's fascinating, fact-filled walks that help visitors—through visual aids of the Titanic—imagine, relive, and reflect on both a singular marvel of engineering and the importance of shipbuilding in Belfast's heritage.
+The tours are 10% cheaper if booked online; early booking is recommended.
+Taking Metro Bus No. 26, 26b, or 26c from City Hall is the easiest way to get to the Dock and Pump-House; you can take a train to the new Titanic Quarter stop or opt for a 20-minute walk from Belfast city center to Queen's Road (home to the Odyssey Arena and W5 science center).